kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 The default provider uses kubeadm to bootstrap the control plane.
 As of v1alpha3, it exposes the configuration via the `KubeadmControlPlane` object.
 The controller, `capi-kubeadm-control-plane-controller-manager`, can then create Machine and BootstrapConfig objects based on the requested replicas in the `KubeadmControlPlane` object.

 ## Custom Resource Definitions (CRDs)

+A [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is a built-in resource that lets you extend the Kubernetes API.
+Each CustomResourceDefinition represents a customization of a Kubernetes installation.
+The Cluster API provides and relies on several CustomResourceDefinitions:

 ### Machine